SummaryRead the full fact sheet

 Physical inactivity contributes to over three million preventable deaths worldwide each year (that’s six per cent of all deaths).
 It is the fourth leading cause of death due to non-communicable diseases.

-- Only one third of Australian children, and one in 10 young people (aged 5–17), do the recommended 60 minutes of physical activity every day.
+- Less than one in ten Australian children aged 15-17, do the recommended 60 minutes of physical activity every day.

 - Fewer than one in three children and young people have no more than two hours of screen time each day.